codihuston/ustrending/worker-cities/README.md

 locations to analyze with the Twitter API), and to persist this final result somewhere that the other services in this product can access quickly.

+Ultimately, this ended up not being necessary for the `ustrending` project, as a small few of these cities exist in Twitter's database as a Place.
+This not be used in production.

 ## Development

 This container is not intended to be ran in a scalable fashion, as its sole